 The Green Building Standard has existed in Israel for 15 years but, until now, it has been non-compulsory.
 In 2013, several wealthy cities in central Israel began obligating building contractors to adopt green standards and regulations.
 Last week, the Interior Minister signed the official standard, and within a year and a half green building in Israel is expected to become obligatory in all cities.
 Today, there are some 1,000 “green buildings”, almost all in the central area.

-Nine areas addressed
+Nine areas addressed for green construction

 The standard offers a definition of green building in Israeli terms and explains the minimum levels of efficiency that a building must meet in order to be declared a green building.
 The nine areas addressed in the standard are: